- November 30, 2019

-The foundation for the Box strategy started when Darvas , using only price action and volume, started buying stock in a company called M&M Woodworking.
+The foundation for the Darvas Box strategy started when Darvas, using only price action and volume, used it for trading stocks starting with M&M Woodworking.
 What he didn’t know was that the increase in price was happening because of merger rumors that were circulating.

-It didn’t matter.
-The price action and volume was all he was using to buy the stock.
-In the end, he sold out 2 point before the high and before the merger was announced.
+The price action and volume were all he was using to buy the stock.
+In the end, he sold out 2 points before the high and before the merger was announced.

 He simply bought an upward moving stock using his Box theory- trading with the trend of the stock (trend following).

-It was a loss that that concerned him for a few reasons:
+It was a loss that concerned him for a few reasons:

 - It was the best performing stock at the time

 - Price reversed back to the upside soon after he took the loss (we know that feeling)